 There’s an added twist, this time around, that progressives are also lining up to complain about tech companies de-platforming Donald Trump, arguing that it’s unfair to leave the call to remove him down to human judgment.
 But strangely, none of the people framing it this way complained that he was not removed the first time he said something that violated their terms of service as would (and does) happen to any powerless user and none of them are interested to connecting this to times when ordinary, non-authoritarian people have been harmed in the past, as cited above.

 I mean, I agree that we shouldn’t be relying on authoritarian dictatorships—which, at heart, is what a corporation is, unless it’s specifically engineered not to be—but this isn’t the context where that argument is useful, because it’s a necessary step to stopping the violence.
-When you remove an online meeting place for bad people, only the most dedicated people search out the new meeting place, giving an opportunity to “de-program” the people conned into the cult.
-But the fact that de-platforming doesn’t de-program doesn’t make de-platforming bad.
+When you remove an online meeting place for bad people, only the most dedicated people search out the new meeting place, giving an opportunity to “deprogram” the people conned into the cult.
+But the fact that de-platforming doesn’t deprogram by itself doesn’t make de-platforming bad.

 So nobody really learns anything, I guess.

 Other than that, though, we’ve seen this most of this entire cycle with Gab, Minds, Voat, 8Chan, ZeroNet, and others, and none of the sites have been relevant after their figurative fifteen minutes of fame.
-All of the “Twitter-killers” are basically irrelevant to most people, except as evidence to arrest people for planning terrorist attacks.
+All the “Twitter-killers” that we’ve seen are basically irrelevant to most people, except as evidence to arrest people for planning terrorist attacks.

 But Wait, There’s More…